-Applies the principles of mechanics to rigid bodies in two and three-dimensional equilibrium.
-Focuses on analytical and graphical solutions using force vectors and equivalent force systems to solve problems pertaining to friction, centroids, center of gravity, and moments of inertia for areas.
+Applies the principles of mechanics to rigid bodies in two- and three-dimensional equilibrium.
+Focuses on analytical and graphical solutions using force vectors and equivalent force systems to solve problems pertaining to analysis of trusses, and beams; distributed forces, shear and bending moment diagrams, friction, centroids, center of gravity, and moments of inertia.